 The pattern beyond romance

-This isn’t only about romantic relationships.
+The pattern can extend beyond romantic relationships.
 Porn addiction can affect:

 • Friendships.
 You might withdraw from social situations: declining invitations, spending more time alone, feeling like you don't have the energy for connection.
 Isolation becomes both a symptom and a trigger.